awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 For more information about these privileges, see [User account management](http://mariadb.com/kb/en/mariadb/grant/) in the MariaDB documentation\.

 **Note**
 Although you can delete the master user on a DB instance, we don't recommend doing so\.
-To recreate the master user, use the `ModifyDBInstance` API or the `modify-db-instance` AWS command line tool and specify a new master user password with the appropriate parameter\.
+To recreate the master user, use the `ModifyDBInstance` API or the `modify-db-instance` AWS CLI and specify a new master user password with the appropriate parameter\.
 If the master user does not exist in the instance, the master user is created with the specified password\.

 To provide management services for each DB instance, the `rdsadmin` user is created when the DB instance is created\.
 Attempting to drop, rename, change the password for, or change privileges for the `rdsadmin` account results in an error\.